brainhackorg/brainhack_cloud/content/en/admins/admins.md

 ## Overview

-To increase security of our cloud tenancy an admin cannot create or remove other admins.
+To increase the security of our cloud tenancy an admin cannot create or remove other admins.
 This is the instruction for the admin-administrator to create new admin accounts:

-## Create new admin
+## Create a new admin

-Admins need to use a "federated account" to login to the cloud instead of "local accounts".
+Admins need to use a "federated account" to login into the cloud instead of "local accounts".

 Go to `Federation` in `Identity`